 About the author:

-Amy Hollenkamp is dietetics student by day and a blogger by night.
+Amy Hollenkamp is a dietetics student by day and a blogger by night.
 She created her blog, the SIBO Diaries, to share her experiences with SIBO and to lead a research-based discussion about various treatment options.

 At the start of her SIBO journey, Amy worked as a sales analyst digging to the root of complex problems in her company’s sales pipeline.